 - ppmvdr =

-dry ppmv at a reference oxygen concentration of 15%
+dry ppmv at the reference O2 concentration

 adiabatic flame temperature